Bleeding Canker in Horse Chestnut Trees

 What is it?

-Horse chestnut trees are succumbing to an infection caused by the bacteria Pseudomonas syringae.
+Horse chestnut trees are succumbing to an infection caused by the bacteria Pseudomonas syringae pathovar aesculi.
 The predominant symptom of the infection is a bleeding canker which are are lesions that ooze or "bleed" rusty red or black gummy liquid from the trunks or branches of trees.

 Most decay in trees spread within the heartwood of the tree and show no outward signs of a problem until the decay is advanced.
 Specialist equipment is often needed to detect the internal decay and chart the decline.
 However the decline of a chestnut tree through bleeding canker is very visible.

-Forestry Research, the advisory arm of the Forestry Commission, has done a lot of research and in their 2007 study of the condition found that 46% of the sample trees examined in the east of England region were infected, with urban trees affected more than rural ones.
+Forest Research, the advisory arm of the Forestry Commission, has undertaken extensive research and in their 2007 study of the condition found that 46% of the sample trees examined in the east of England region were infected, with urban trees affected more than rural ones.
 The bleeding canker is significantly impacting on the population of horse chestnuts across the country:

 "In the case of horse chestnut, some trees eventually die, some recover and others have to be felled for safety reasons because the condition weakens the trunks or branches until they are in danger of falling."

-For further information on the infection visit The Forestry Commission website.
+For further information on the infection visit the Forest Research website.

 How we are managing the condition